jldaniel/SU2_AWS/docs/manual_setup.md

 Set up the hosts file

-On each machine add the other hosts and name them, starting with the master node
+On each machine add the other hosts and name them, starting with the master node starting with `cfd0` as the hostname for the master node.

 ```bash
 sudo vim /etc/hosts